PROBLEM WITH THIS WEBPAGE?

 To report another problem, please contact email@example.com.

-Join us on Wednesday, October 28 from 4:00 PM – 5:00 PM CDT for a virtual open house for applicants interested in learning about the Marquette OTD Program!
-Enjoy a brief presention about our curriculum and admissions process.
-Meet faculty and ask questions.
+Join us on Wednesday, February 17, 2021 from 7:00 PM – 8:00 PM CDT for a virtual open house for applicants interested in learning about the Marquette OTD Program!
+Enjoy a brief presentation about our curriculum and admissions process.
+Meet faculty and current OTD students and ask questions.
 You will be emailed a link to join once you register.

 Marquette’s entry-level clinical occupational therapy doctorate (OTD) program is a three-year (9 semester) professional course of study designed to educate future leaders of a collaborative and culturally responsive workforce.